VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Network repository 8d5eb290b4274266986c4d4e98c7dc34.md

 Note: https://networkrepository.com/pubs/aaai15-nr.pdf ← paper about this

 5158 individual graphs, tagged with a variety of real-life sources, offers in-depth analysis and even a preview visualization of each individual graph.
 Also offers sources for every single graph.
-Graph features in papers: 2
+Graph features in papers: generic,large
-Originally found at: https://networkrepository.com/ Appeared in years: 2
+Originally found at: https://networkrepository.com/ Appeared in years: 2017,2016
 Type of Collection: Established Network Repo (No report) is it stored properly?: No must be analyzed: No